GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Introduction

 Constructing a high-fidelity map requires RGB images to guide its optimization process.
 To achieve real-time operation, many SLAM frameworks~\cite{campos2021orb, forster2016manifold, davison2007monoslam, Mur-Artal-RSS-15} optimize the pose and map using a small sliding window of images.
 However, for dense SLAM, the map tends to catastrophically forget and degrade over time after the sliding window has passed (see \Cref{fig:forgetting-visualization-after-current} vs. \ref{fig:forgetting-visualization-last}).
-To alleviate forgetting, both neural~\cite{rosinol2023nerf, matsuki2023imode, zhu2024nicer} and Gaussian Splatting (GS)~\cite{matsuki2023gaussian, huang2023photo} based methods \emph{additionally} store a large number of past images outside the current sliding window to repeatedly retrain the map.
-Unfortunately, the overhead memory used to store these images dominates the total memory and is orders of magnitude higher than both the current sliding window and the map itself.
+To alleviate forgetting, prior frameworks \emph{additionally} store a large number of past images outside the current sliding window to repeatedly retrain the map. \reviewdiff{These frameworks use either neural networks~\cite{rosinol2023nerf, matsuki2023imode, zhu2024nicer} or learnable 3D Gaussians~\cite{matsuki2023gaussian, huang2023photo} to map both occupancy and color of the environment.} Unfortunately, the overhead memory used to store these images dominates the total memory and is orders of magnitude higher than both the current sliding window and the map itself.

-In particular, catastrophic forgetting in GS-based frameworks occurs when existing Gaussians are: i) \emph{occluded} by new Gaussians constructed in the current sliding window (see red rectangles in \Cref{fig:forgetting-visualization-last}), or ii) altered to \emph{overfit} to images in the current sliding window (see green rectangles in \Cref{fig:forgetting-visualization-last}).
-Prior works~\cite{matsuki2024gaussian, matsuki2023imode, zhang2023go} resolve both factors by retraining all Gaussians using the original camera images from both the current and past sliding windows.